Fence Calculator

 | 8 ft | 10 ft | 30-36" | 12" | 2-3 bags (50 lb) |

-In northern states, frost lines reach 30-48 inches — always dig below your local frost depth or posts will heave in winter.
-Corner, end, and gate posts should always be set in concrete.
-Line posts can be set in compacted gravel and soil if your soil is stable.
+In northern states, frost lines reach 30-48 inches — always dig below your local frost depth or posts will heave.
+Set corner, end, and gate posts in concrete; line posts can be set in compacted gravel if soil is stable.

 Fence calculation formulas

-Picket count = Total length (in) / (Picket width + Gap)
+Pickets = Total length (in) ÷ (Picket width + Gap)

-Concrete bags = Post count x Bags per post (see table above)
+Concrete bags = Post count × bags per post (see table above)

 Related Calculators

-Posts need concrete and wood needs finishing — browse the full construction calculator collection for all related tools.
+Posts need concrete and wood needs finishing — browse the full construction calculator collection.

 Frequently Asked Questions